 As a teenager, before I started studying to become an accountant, I was a children’s party entertainer – and I continued doing this for about 25 years.
-When I look back I realise that I quickly learned 3 key lessons that now, many years later, still inform my thinking and advice to accountants.
+When I look back I realise that I quickly learned 3 key lessons that now, many years later, still inform my thinking and thus my advice to accountants.

 1 – Specialisation boosts business

 Throughout my ‘career’ as a children’s party entertainer I was also working hard at school, then college, then work during the week.
 This meant that, other than at Christmas, I was only available to perform at weekend parties.
 And I soon realised I was a little choosy.
 I wanted to focus my efforts on parties where the children were most likely to enjoy my magic shows and to respond positively to my tricks, jokes and games etc.

 When I had started out I had accepted every booking that came along.
 I had no filter.
 But I soon realised that 2 and 3 year olds were too young to really appreciate my magic tricks.
 To them, so I felt, life itself is magic.
 And I also soon concluded that once the children were over 7 they were more difficult to ‘control’ and were more likely to challenge my presentations.
 So I decided to avoid bookings for babies and for older kids.

 I could have simply been more choosy when parents called to book me.
 Instead though I chose to change the way I promoted my services.

 So, after a few years of learning the ropes I made clear on my business cards and yellow pages adverts(!) that ‘Marks Magic’ offered “Specialised Children’s Party Entertainment for 4-7 year olds”.

 I remember that, soon after the first such advert appeared, the number of enquiries I received each week INCREASED and I was fully booked almost every weekend.